SergioCastro15/React-Json-Server/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Install json-server
-for Mac : sudo npm install -g json-server for Windows: run as administrator the last command without sudo
+for Mac : sudo npm install -g json-server <br>
+for Windows: run as administrator the last command without sudo

 ## run server